SEVEN FUNDED POSITIONS FOR MS & PHD STUDENTS AT OREGON STATE UNIVERSITY

-The Biological & Ecological Engineering department offers BEE programs leading to M.S. and Ph.D. degrees in Engineering.
+The Biological & Ecological Engineering department offers BEE programs leading to M.S., M.Eng, and Ph.D. degrees in Engineering.

 Our policy is that students can be accepted into the program at any time during the year and it is possible that support from sponsored research can become available throughout the year.
 Most students begin this program Fall Term and there are advantages with an early application in terms of assistantships and finding an advisor.
-We recommend that students applying for Fall Term have their application packets completed by the first Monday in January of that year, for FULL consideration.
+However, we recommend that students applying for Fall Term have their application packets completed by the first Monday in January of that year, for FULL consideration.
 If you decide to apply any other time, it is in your best interest to find an advisor before submitting your application.
 You can submit an application after that date but opportunities for being accepted are greater at that time.

 The Biological & Ecological Engineering Department offers the following graduate degrees: